AndreCFerreira/Bird_individualID/Requirements/README.md

 ### Python

-Although all scripts used in this repository use very basic python code, if completely unfamiliarised with python you should learn python basic [syntax]( https://www.w3schools.com/python/python_syntax.asp), [for loops]( https://www.w3schools.com/python/python_for_loops.asp) and [functions]( https://www.w3schools.com/python/python_functions.asp) before using any of the scripts provided here.
+Although all scripts used in this repository use very basic python code, if completely unfamiliarised with python you should familiarize yourself with python basic [syntax]( https://www.w3schools.com/python/python_syntax.asp), [for loops]( https://www.w3schools.com/python/python_for_loops.asp) and [functions]( https://www.w3schools.com/python/python_functions.asp) before using any of the scripts provided here.